Surneval/sentiment-classifier-app/README.md

   ```

 - **Via the UI**:
-  Simply open `http://localhost:8501`, enter a review, and click "Predict".
+  Open `http://localhost:8501`, enter a review, and click "Predict".

 ## Troubleshooting